dumlutimuralp/antrea-packet-walks/part_b/README.md

 vmware@master:~$
 </code></pre>

-One thing to emphasize here again is this table includes the ingress rules of all the Kubernetes Network Policies applied to any of the pods on Worker 1 node (not only the ingress rules configured on "backendpolicy" and applied to backend pods) However the focus in this section is on the flow entries which correspond to the ingress rules of the Kubernetes Network Policy "backendpolicy".
+One thing to emphasize here again is this table includes the ingress rules of all the Kubernetes Network Policies applied to all of the pods on Worker 1 node (not only the ingress rules configured on "backendpolicy" and applied to backend1 pod) However the focus in this section is on the flow entries which correspond to the ingress rules of the Kubernetes Network Policy "backendpolicy".

-The first flow entry checks whether if the flow is an already established flow (-new,+est); if it is then there is no need to process the flow against network policy, since Kubernetes Network Policy is STATEFUL by nature.
+The first flow entry checks whether if the flow is an already established flow (-new,+est); if it is then there is no need to process the flow against the remaining flow entries, since Kubernetes Network Policy is STATEFUL by nature.
 However the current flow is a NEW flow hence it does NOT match this first flow entry.

 The second flow entry matches on the source IP of 10.222.1.1 (antrea-gw0 IP).
-The same flow entry has an action of handing the flow over to Table 105. this flow entry is used for kubelet process to be able to probe local pods.
+The same flow entry has an action of handing the flow over to Table 105.
+This flow entry is used by the kubelet process on the node to probe local pods.
 More info can be found [here](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).
-However the current flow' s source IP is not 10.222.1.1, antrea-gw0 IP.
+However the current flow' s source IP is not 10.222.1.1.

 The third flow entry matches on source IP of 10.222.1.48 (frontend pod IP).
 The same flow entry has a conjunction action with a conjunction id of "3".

 The fourth flow entry matches on destination protocol and port which is TCP 80.
 The same flow entry has a conjunction action with a conjunction id of "3" and "4".

-Conjunction 4 is not the focus of this section since it addresses a different type of flow.
+**NOTE:** Conjunction 4 is not the focus of this section since it addresses the ingress traffic to the "frontend pod" which is not relevant here.

-The fifth flow entry matches on the OF port id where the flow will be delivered to (reg1=0x30), which is represented as 0x30 in hexadecimal.
+The fifth flow entry matches on the OF port id where the flow will be delivered to (reg1=0x30).
 0x30 corresponds to 48 in decimal, which is the OF port that the backend pod is connected to.
-This is an additional check that ingress table implements in addition to source IP check.
+This is an additional check (verifying the OF port ID of the receiver) that the ingress table implements in addition to source IP check.
 The same flow entry has a conjunction action with a conjunction id of "3".

 <b>So conjunction 3 is fully implemented by third, fourth and fifth flow entries.</b> Conjunction 3 checks if the source IP is 10.222.1.48 and then if the destination is TCP 80 and then if the destination OF port id is "48".
-This corresponds to TCP 80 specific rule in the ingress section of the Kubernetes Network Policy named as "backendpolicy".
+This actually corresponds to TCP 80 specific rule in the ingress section of the Kubernetes Network Policy named as "backendpolicy".

 The eighth flow entry defines two actions for conjunction 3 as soon as all fields of conjunction 3 (which is explained above with third, fourth and fifth flow entries) is matched.
 First action is to set the register NXM_NX_REG6 with the conjunction id of "3" (0x3).
 The second action in the same flow entry is to hand the flow over to the next table which is Table 105. (resubmit(,105))